bartificer/programming-by-stealth/docs/tidbit2.md

 In case you're not familiar with the game — each day there's a 5-letter word to try find in six guesses.
 To guess you type a 5-letter word into a grid, and when you submit it, your 5 letters change colour — if any letter goes grey then it's not in the word anywhere, if any letter goes yellow then it is in the word somewhere, but not at that position, and if it goes green it's in the word at that position.

-In her terminal experimentations Allison used the dictionary file present in POSIX operating systems like the Mac and Linux, but I went a different route, I knew Wordle was a JavaScript game, so I used my brower's developer tools to search the code for the word list and found it as an array.
+In her terminal experimentations Allison used the dictionary file present in POSIX operating systems like the Mac and Linux, but I went a different route, I knew Wordle was a JavaScript game, so I used my browser's developer tools to search the code for the word list and found it as an array.
 (For a fantastic description of how Wordle works, check out [this great blog post](https://reichel.dev/blog/reverse-engineering-wordle.html#looking-for-network-requests)).

 I used the array from the JavaScript code to create a text file named `wordleWords.txt` that lists the words one-per-line.
 This means all the terminal commands designed to operate on lines of text can now be used to operator on single words.
 I've added the file to this instalment's ZIP file.